Scientific Name

 These plants require full sun to part shade.
 If you are growing Agave indoors, choose a bright, sunny window with as much sun as possible.
 Plants grown in low-light conditions become etiolated.
 Agave plants love going outside from spring to fall.

-Agaves will tolerate most soils as long as they have good drainage, but they prefer sandy or rocky soil.
+Agaves tolerate most soils with good drainage but prefer sandy or rocky soil.

 Mature plants are very drought-tolerant.
-From spring to fall, water thoroughly your Agave when the soil mix becomes dry.
-In winter, water sparingly about once a month.
+When the soil mix becomes dry from spring to fall, water thoroughly.
+In winter, water sparingly, about once a month.
 Overwatering may encourage fungal root rot.
 When first establishing an Agave plant outdoors, water it once or twice a week.
 Plants in containers require more frequent watering than those in the ground.

 When the pot becomes full of roots, it has become pot-bound.
-If you notice your Agave becoming pot-bound, repot it with new soil in a new pot that is just slightly larger than the old one.
+If you notice your Agave becoming pot-bound, repot it with new soil in a pot slightly larger than the old one.

 Learn more at How to Grow and Care for Agave.